JustJarvaz/starter-restaurant-reservation-original/notes.md

 # NOTES for Dale and Hou ONLY:

 **NB**: This is repo will become the solution, which is not visible to the student.
+The repo will broken out into two separate front-end and back-end repos.

 As a result, we don't need to worry about whether the student will understand the code in this project.

 > Roughly 10 one-day user stories for a proficient student